bhauman/figwheel-main/docs/docs/build_inputs.md

 :build-inputs [:watch-dirs example.tool.extra]
 ```

-A symbol is assume to be a ClojureScript namespace.
+A symbol is assumed to be a ClojureScript namespace.

-[build-inputs]: ../config-options#build-inputs